haozhg/sql-agent/README.md

 Thought:I now know the final answer.
 Final Answer: The mean age in the `fifa` table is approximately 25.21 and the standard deviation is approximately 22.55.
 ```
+The same question will produce context length limit error if using `GPT-3`, but after I change it to `GPT-3.5`, there is no context length error anymore.
 The first SQL query failed but the model was able to correct itself after re-try, which is amazing!

 ### Improve SQL Agent for Tables with Hundreds of Columns
 Challenges